tmartinez88/p5.sound.js/README.md

 ## Build instructions

-To install the dependencies for building, please run this command.
+To install the dependencies for building, run this command.

 ```bash
 npm install
 ```

-To build the library, please run this command.
+To build the library, run this command.

 ```bash
 npm run build